Florida Supreme Court News: Medical Malpractice Caps Rejected

 The law that was put into place in 2003 capped damages at different amounts based on factors such as the types of defendants and the numbers of claimants in the lawsuits.We Can Help If You Have Been the Victim of Medical Malpractice

 If you or a family member has been harmed by medical malpractice, or the mistake of a doctor or other health care professional, or by any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.